-Andruino is a very low-cost and effective solution for taking full control of your home with an iOS device.
-Users (a very basic knowledge of Electronics and Arduino is requested) will enjoy its easiness and versatility.
+Andruino is a very low-cost and effective solution for taking control of your home with an iOS device.
+Users with a basic knowledge of electronics and the Arduino will enjoy its ease of use and versatility.

 Why Andruino and not Arduino?
-Which means Andruino?
+What means Andruino?

 What is the origin of the name Andruino?
-Andruino is based on Arduino hardware, so I found natural calling my app after Arduino.
+Andruino is based on Arduino hardware so I found natural to call my app after Arduino.
 Andruino is just a mock of Arduino based on my name, Andrea.
 You can read it as “An Arduino” system made by Andrea, myself.
 Just a funny way to acknowledge Arduino.

-The Andruino echo-system is based on AndruinoApp and a number of Arduino compatible nodes (e.g. ArduinoMega, NodeMCU, ESP8266 or STM32 Nucleo boards).
+The Andruino eco-system is based on AndruinoApp and a number of Arduino compatible nodes (e.g. ArduinoMega, NodeMCU, ESP8266 or STM32 Nucleo boards).

-Just take advantage of the wealth of sensors (e.g. humidity, temperature, power meters) or actuators (relay boards, PWM peripherals…) easily available for Arduino.
-Once the hardware is configured, by means of the AndruinoApp, you will communicate with your nodes (via a proprietary IOT infrastructure), checking their status and controlling them “realtime” wherever you will be!
+You can take advantage of the wealth of sensors (e.g. humidity, temperature, power meters) and actuators (e.g. relay boards, PWM peripherals) widely available for the Arduino.
+Once the hardware is configured in the AndruinoApp, you can communicate with your IOT nodes checking their status and controlling them in realtime from any location!

-AndruinoApp is the first App in which you can drag&drop the sensors/controls over your real home map.
-You can connect whatever analog/digital sensors on hardware board and Andruino App communicates with them, displaying in real time the room temperatures, the power consumption, the humidity, opened doors, and any other informations that comes from your home.
-You can switch ON/OFF relays, control PWM outputs, and create pulses.
+AndruinoApp is the first App in which you can drag and drop the sensors and controls over a real map of your home.
+You can connect analog and digital sensors to nodes and the Andruino App communicates with them displaying realtime room temperatures, power consumption, humidity, opened doors, and any other information from your home.
+You can switch on and off relays, control PWM outputs, and create pulses.

-You can also store the sensor behavior in a database and displaying it on a graph.
+You can also store the sensor data in a database and displaying it as a graph.

 Which hardware configuration can be used?

-Andruino sketch can be installed on different hardware configurations, cable and wifi: ArduinoMega, NodeMCU, ESP8266 and the new and power-full STM32 nucleo boards (STMicroelectronics).
-Each board can have one or more sensors and/or actuators and they will be visible on the AndruinoApp.
+The Andruino sketch can be installed on different hardware controllers such as the ArduinoMega, NodeMCU, ESP8266 and the new and power-full STM32 nucleo boards (STMicroelectronics).
+Each board can have one or more sensors or actuators and they will be visible in the AndruinoApp.

-You can have a lot of Arduino (or compatible) boards programmed with the same sketch connected to internet and controlled at the same time by your iPhone.
-Each board will be configured with your username and with a unique board name.
+You can have many Arduino boards programmed with the same sketch and connected to internet allowing them all to be controlled at the same time by your iPhone.
+Each board is configured with your username and with a unique board name.

 Is it open source?

-Since that Arduino is an open-source electronics prototyping platform, this project born as flexible idea and can be used as starting point for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments in home automation context.
+Since the Arduino is an open-source electronics prototyping platform, this project was designed to be flexible and serve as starting point for artists, designers, hobbyists or anyone interested in creating interactive objects or environments in home automation.